Page-bottom layout change on the way. Details here.

 - The show lampshaded this in "The Pre-Nup" by having a split-screen image of all four couples arguing in bed, and Ted ominously stating that one of the couples would break up the very next day, before admitting it obviously wasn't Marshall & Lilly.

-- Yeah, sorry Ted; you aren't moving to Chicago or selling your house.
+- Sorry Ted; you aren't moving to Chicago or selling your house.

 - Foreign Remake: Klaus' favourite show is pretty clearly a German remake of The Odd Couple.